joncoded/celllist/README.md

 # cellList

-* a React library for displaying data flexibly with sortable tables
+* a React library for flexibly displaying lists of data in tables with sortability functions
+* sorts alphabetically/numerically regardless of alphabet system
 * this project was bootstrapped with [create-react-app](https://github.com/facebook/create-react-app)

 ## prerequisites